andreashandel/flowdiagramr/auxiliary/Thoughts and ToDo.md

 - For the above, when adding the variable text, if it is more than one word (.e.g.
 'Asymptomatic Recovered'), could we implement a centered two-line placement of the text?
 Maybe this is more easily done as part of the manual intervention approach by either modifying the input list or directly the code?

-- I think we should maybe change the default settings for make_diagram such that the default already looks rather nice.
-E.g. settings that are more similar to the nice_diagram example on the 'modify diagrams' vignette.

 - When writing string/regex code, if possible explain for each regex what it means/does (since I'm terrible at regex).
 E.g. like so:

 ```pattern = "(\\+|-).*"  #find first plus or minus sign in string```